NSW could move to lockdown, premier says

 She said protocols on disembarkation needed tightening and that she was working with the Australian Border Force on new measures.

-Ms Berejiklian also said the government was “looking very closely” at the impact of shutdowns on pubs, cinemas and churches on Monday – and if they weren’t sufficient, they would take further action.
+Ms Berejiklian said the government was “looking very closely” at the impact of Monday’s shutdowns on pubs, cinemas and churches – and if they weren’t sufficient, further action would be taken.

-The main criterion by which this success would be judged was community-to-community transmissions of COVID-19, rather than total case numbers.
+The main criterion by which success would be judged was community-to-community COVID-19 transmissions, rather than total case numbers.

 “I’m saying to the community that if we’re not convinced we’ve had a sufficient amount of success, NSW will have to take further action and that’s a position I’ve been clear on from day one,” Ms Berejiklian said.